Lectionary Bible Studies and Sermons

 In this story, in fact in all Jesus' exorcisms, we see the activity of God gaining control over a creation separated from him and now hostile to him, a creation subject to dark forces.
 These hostile powers are brought under God's rule by an authoritative word from the divine man, Jesus.

 In grammar, the Mood denotes the way we should understand the action of a verb.
 For example, a verb in the Subjective Mood denotes a thought or wish, rather than an actual fact.
 The Indicative Mood makes a general statement, expresses a truth or factual observation (eg. We sing).
 The Imperative Mood gives a command.
 The Bible is full of commands.
 We are commanded to work out our salvation with fear and trembling.
 We are commanded to strive toward the perfection we possess in Christ.
-Such commands often leave us with the impression that our right-standing before God (justification), and our progress in Christ-likeness (sanctification), is a matter of effort.
-That getting saved and staying saved, is a good work.
+Such commands often leave us with the impression that our progress in the Christian life is a matter of effort, a matter of obeying God's laws.
+We all know that getting saved is totally dependent on what Christ has done for us, but when it comes to staying saved, there are many believers who think it depends on what we do for God.

-We are kept in the game of faith, kept on the narrow way, by the power of the Biblical Imperative.
+So then, how do we stay on the narrow way; how do we maintain our standing before God; how do we progress in the Christian life?
+We are kept in the game of faith by the power of the Biblical Imperative.
 The authoritative Word of Christ commands, and in the strength of the Spirit of Christ, those hostile powers that would undermine our faith, are subdued.
 We hear and are set free by the grace of Christ's authoritative Word.
+In simple terms, our standing as a Christian, yesterday, today and tomorrow, rests on Christ's authoritative promises, not on what we may, or may not, be able to do.

 Discussion